-This step-by-step guide helps a user having a Microsoft Azure account to create Microsoft Azure SQL Server on Linux (Ubuntu) (free license) and to use the SQL server on Ubuntu with SSH terminal.
+This step-by-step guide helps a user having a Microsoft Azure account to create Microsoft Azure SQL Server on Linux (Ubuntu) (free license) and to use the SQL Server on Ubuntu with an SSH terminal.

 - SSH terminal;

 Note: the license for Microsoft Azure SQL Server on Ubuntu is free of charge (for the end of 2017), although you will have to pay for used Azure resources.